Holmes Elementary School

 • Achievement Network

-* K-8 Pathway: Holmes 5th graders are guaranteed assignment to grade 6 at the Frederick Middle School.
+* K-8 Pathway: Guaranteed assignment to the Frederick Middle School.

 Special academic programs:

 • Special Education: full inclusion school, K0-grade 5